 To ensure effective risk management in the banking industry, it is crucial to thoroughly assess the various business activities and their associated risks.

 This assessment is typically conducted using a bank compliance risk assessment template, which provides a structured approach to identifying and evaluating risks.

 The assessment of business activities and associated risks should be done periodically to ensure that the level of risk is understood and managed effectively.

-Banks can identify potential risks and prioritize them based on their likelihood and potential impact by conducting this assessment.
+By conducting this assessment, banks can identify potential risks and prioritize them based on their likelihood and potential impact.